Three HR software implementation best practices

 - The C-suite are expecting a clear return on their investment in the shape of strategic HR functionality.

 - The HR team is looking for a system that streamlines their function, freeing up time for higher level, more ‘human-necessary’ tasks, and projects.

-- Users tend to just want something that makes their working lives easier with the minimum of effort (e.g. the need to learn new systems) on their part.
+- Users often just want something that makes their working lives easier (preferably without the need to learn unnecessary new processes or procedures.

 Involve each of these three main stakeholder groups in your planning, and in the ongoing monitoring and governance of that plan.

-HR software implementation best practice #3 – Change management
+HR software implementation best practice #5 – People-focused change management

 Featured white papers

 Working with HRMS consultants: five steps to success

 Find and onboard the right HRMS consultant for your project with this guideDownload

 How to calculate HRMS ROI in 5 simple steps